I've cried a lot since hearing about the shootings, in fact, who hasn't?

 After unwrapping the gift and showing it to the students,

-they would clap and giggle,
+would clap and giggle,

 then wait for the next present and giver.